-The Center for Creative Instruction empowers faculty to engage with their students.
-Whether it's enhancing a campus-based course, creating a hybrid course, or developing a fully-online course, CCI staff will support you.
-To schedule an appointment for instructional design, course design or Moodle support, contact the Distance Learning Coordinator at email@example.com.
+The CCI empowers faculty to engage with their students.
+Whether you want to enhance a campus-based (on-site) course, create a hybrid course, or develop a fully-online course, CCI staff will support you.
+To schedule an appointment for instructional design, course design, or Moodle support, contact the Distance Learning Coordinator at email@example.com.

-If you plan to deliver an online course, you must submit an Intent Packet (which includes an Intent to Develop and Deliver form) to DLProposal@potsdam.edu at least 30 weeks before the target date of delivery.
+If you plan to deliver an online course, you must submit an Intent Packet, which includes an Intent to Develop and Deliver form to DLProposal@potsdam.edu at least 30 weeks before the target date of delivery.
 If approved, an Instructional Designer will contact you to establish a course development timeline and will assist you in developing the course.
-The entire process is represented in the DL Course Approval Process Infographic and comprehensive guidelines and policies are available at Policies and Procedures for Online Course Development.
+The DL Course Approval Process Infographic walks you through the entire process, and you can find comprehensive guidelines and policies at Policies and Procedures for Online Course Development.

-- You will need a complete Syllabus for the course which includes a Course Schedule as part of the Intent Packet.
-A Syllabus for an online course is a little different than a regular Syllabus!
-For assistance with the Syllabus contact firstname.lastname@example.org.
+- You will need a complete syllabus for the course, which includes a course schedule as part of the Intent Packet.
+A syllabus for an online course is a little different from a traditional on-site syllabus!
+For assistance with the syllabus, contact firstname.lastname@example.org.

 - Faculty that have secured DL Credentials may submit their Intent Packet within a shorter timeframe.
 To be credentialed, the faculty member must have completed the campus’s PTOL seminar (or equivalent) and taught at least one semester online with no substantive complaints.